 Essays and assignments

 Your subject coordinator will advise on assessment submission.
-Please check the LMS for submission guidelines.
+For submission guidelines please check the LMS website.

 Essay writing guide and citation styles

 University Library Citation guides.
 Your tutor or subject coordinator can advise on the appropriate citation style for your discipline.

 Assignment extensions of up to two weeks (10 working days) duration may be permitted to accommodate unforeseen circumstances, where a student's capacity to submit required work by the due date has been affected by significant factors beyond their control.
 Depending on the severity of the circumstances, an extension of less than 10 working days may be appropriate.
 To apply for an assignment extension please complete the Assignment extension request form (175kb pdf).

 Please note: A minor thesis or honours thesis is not governed by this policy and students should contact their supervisors in the first instance.